jilloreilly/Console-Finances/README.md

 ## Description

-This portfolio webpage showcases the front-end development skills I have gained through the Front-end web development bootcamp provided by EdX as well as my previous work as a web developer.
-This webpage has been refactored using the Bootstrap CSS Framework.
+This webpage showcases the Javascript skills I have gained from Module 4 of the Front-end Web Development Bootcamp.
+Various JavaScript methods have been utilised to analyse the given dataset and the resulting Financial Analysis is output to the console.

 ## Usage